KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx CP/README.md

 To this end, you will create a settings file that can later be used in PredSim.
 In this tutorial you will edit You can change the model inputs in the [default settings file](../code/update_settings.m).
 This file can later be used to run personalized simulations in PredSim.

 ### Step 1.
 Create a copy of the update_settings file in the Code folder of this tutorial
+Make clear that in this copy you will work on the pre-surgical personalizations.
+For example, rename the file to update_settings_pre.m.

 ## I.1 Strength
 The strength is evaluated for the full active range of motion by manual muscle testing (MMT).
 The user will scale the maximal (active) muscle force based on the strength scores in the Clinical Exam